Plain English Summary

 Background and study aims

 Hip replacement surgery is common, with over 86,000 cases in England and Wales in 2012.
 After surgery about 1% patients develop a deep infection in their artificial hip, called a prosthetic joint infection (PJI).
 If left untreated PJI can result in severe pain, disability and death.
 When an infection is found, there are two types of surgical treatment: a 1-stage revision involves removing the joint, thoroughly cleaning the infected area and implanting a new joint immediately; a 2-stage revision involves removing the joint, and delaying re-implantation for 3 to 6 months whilst treating with antibiotics.
 Both treatments are widely used but we don’t know which has the best long-term outcomes for patients.
-The aim of this project is to determine if there is any difference in patient reported outcomes (pain, stiffness or physical function) after 1-stage or 2-stage revision hip surgery for PJI.
+The aim of this study is to find out whether there is any difference in patient-reported outcomes (pain, stiffness or physical function) after 1-stage or 2-stage revision hip surgery for PJI.

 Who can participate?